Vitamin B12: Commercial production

 Industrial production of vitamin B_{12} is achieved through fermentation of selected microorganisms.
-As noted above, the completely synthetic laboratory synthesis of B12 was achieved by Robert Burns Woodward and Albert Eschenmoser in 1972, though this process has no commercial potential, requiring more than 70 steps and having a yield well below 0.01%.
+As noted above, the completely synthetic laboratory synthesis of B_{12} was achieved by Robert Burns Woodward and Albert Eschenmoser in 1972, though this process has no commercial potential, requiring more than 70 steps and having a yield well below 0.01%.

 Society and culture

 In the 1970s, John A. Myers, a physician residing in Baltimore, developed a program of injecting vitamins and minerals intravenously for various medical conditions.
 The formula included of cyanocobalamin.
 This came to be known as the Myers' cocktail.
 After he died in 1984, other physicians and naturopaths took up prescribing "intravenous micronutrient therapy" with unsubstantiated health claims for treating fatigue, low energy, stress, anxiety, migraine, depression, immunocompromised, promoting weight loss, and more.
 However, other than a report on case studies there are no benefits confirmed in the scientific literature.
 Healthcare practitioners at clinics and spas prescribe versions of these intravenous combination products, but also intramuscular injections of just vitamin B_{12}.
 A Mayo Clinic review concluded that there is no solid evidence that vitamin B_{12} injections provide an energy boost or aid weight loss.

 There is evidence that for elderly people, physicians often repeatedly prescribe and administer cyanocobalamin injections inappropriately, evidenced by the majority of subjects in one large study either having had normal serum concentrations or having not been tested before the injections.